-- Floating-point computations incur rounding; - Errors (division by zero, overflow, etc.) may occur.
+• floating-point computations incur rounding;

+• errors (division by zero, overflow, etc.) may occur.

-Thankfully, the systems we consider conform to the IEEE 754 norm [17] that describes rounding very well.
+Thankfully, the systems we consider conform to the IEEE 754 norm [23] that describes rounding very well (so that, e.g., the compiler should be prevent from using the multiply-add-fused instruction on machines for which the result of a multiply-add computation may be slightly different from the floating point operation operation $A + (B \times C)$ for some input values A, B, C).
 Thus, it is easy to modify the recursive construction of linear forms from expressions to add the error contribution for each operator.
-It can be an absolute error interval, or a relative error expressed as a linear form.
-We chose relative error which are more easily implemented and turned out to be precise enough.
+It can be an absolute error interval, or a relative error which is more easily implemented and turned out to be precise enough.